DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-28-changing-how-notes-are-displayed.md

       src: notes.png
 ---

-We recently designed a way to [change and delete notes](/manage-teacher-training-applications/letting-users-change-and-delete-notes/).
+We recently gave users a way to [change and delete notes](/manage-teacher-training-applications/letting-users-change-and-delete-notes/).

-But we’ve now made some additional changes to make sure these features are ready for production.
+Based on this we’ve made further changes and clarified how notes should work.

 ## What we changed